The Godin xtSA is an example of Godin's alternative thinking, with their "Multi-Voice" approach to an electric guitar.

-Due to the production techniques and automation involved, I wouldn't exactly call Godin guitars 'hand-made', though they are absolutely 'well crafted' and still involve considerable human intervention.
+Due to the production techniques and automation involved, I wouldn't exactly call Godin guitars 'hand-made', though they are absolutely 'well crafted' and still involve considerable human intervention, particularly for finishing.

 And lastly, there is resale value.
 When well maintained, most Godin guitars seem to hold their value exceptionally well, particularly the classical guitars.

-I look forward to seeing how the Godin xtSA shapes up over the next few years.
+I look forward to seeing how the Godin xtSA continues to shape up over the next few years.

 Possible Improvements for the Godin xtSA:

 - Blend Control knob or slider to mix Magnetic/Piezo (Acoustic) output signals.